SidraEffendi/DataAnalystNanodegree/README.md

 **Project2:** Here the goal was to perform EDA(exploratory data analysis) on database with details of pateints who are either missing or keeping with their medical appointments.
-Using jupyter notebook, I cleaned the data, posed questions and analused the data to answer those questions.
+Using jupyter notebook, I cleaned the data, posed questions and analysed the data to answer those questions.

 **Project3:** The project was to help a company make decision about whether they want to implement a new design of their website page, goal being it should lead to